Southwest Louisiana Musicians Encyclopedia

 Ha-Ash [See Hanna and Ashley

 By the end of the 1940s, the Ramblers had recorded over 100 songs.
-However, Cajun music began to wane during the 1960s and the Hackberry Ramblers contemplated retirement.
+However, interest in Cajun music began to wane during the 1960s and the Hackberry Ramblers contemplated retirement.
 But Chris Strachwitz of Arhoolie Records encouraged the band to keep playing and began recording them in 1963.
 Then the band consisted of Crawford J. Vincent on drums; Darbonne on the violin; Duhon on accordion, rhythm guitar and vocals; Lennis Sonnier on rhythm guitar and vocals; Johnny Parker on bass fiddle; and Glen Croker on steel guitar.Arhoolie reissued some of the band’s RCA Bluebird classics and the Ramblers continued playing dances along the Louisiana/Texas border.

 Since 1988 The Hackberry Ramblers have performed annually at the New Orleans Jazz & Heritage Festival and appear at diverse events across the country.
 The Ramblers also played weekly in their home base of Lake Charles.

 In 1997 the band recorded Deep Water, which earned them a Grammy nomination and a wider national audience.
 Besides the core members of The Hackberry Ramblers, Deep Water features several distinguished guests: Marcia Ball [making her debut recording in French], Rodney Crowell, Michael Doucet, and Jimmie Dale Gilmore.
 In 1999, they played at the Grand Ole Opry and made their European debut.
-Prior to the death of Duhon and Darbone, the Ramblers were known as the oldest band in America.
+Prior to the deaths of Duhon and Darbone, the Ramblers were known as the oldest band in America.

 Handel’s Messiah.
 The Messiah is an oratorio composed by G.F.
 Handel telling the story of the life of Christ.
 On December 15, 1940, Dr. Francis Bulber directed the first performance of the Messiah in the McNeese Auditorium.
 In that performance, the choir was 85 members strong and the only accompaniment consisted of two pianos.
 This oratorio has been performed every December since 1940 to the present day.
 Today, the choir consists of up to 200 members and the accompaniment consists of a full orchestra consisting of violins, violas, cellos, basses, bassoons, trumpets, a tympani, and a harpsichord.